HuyaneMatsu/hata/docs/intro/Chapter1_hata_basics.md

 6.: At the end we run up our client(s) with calling the `start_clients` function.
 This line will block until the client(s) successfully login, then it will return either True or False depending on success.
+If your bot fails to login because of bad intents read point 2 again.

 ## Event examples